MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 ### **navigateToEntity**
 `
-navigateToEntity(entity: @minecraft/server.Entity, speed?: number): @minecraft/server.NavigationResult
+navigateToEntity(entity: minecraftserver.Entity, speed?: number): minecraftserver.NavigationResult
 `

 Will use navigation to follow the selected entity to within a one block radius.
 If a move or navigation is already playing, this will override the last move/navigation.